WP Rocket Settings – Ultimate Guide to Website Speed

 There are many WP Rocket performance issues you can independently fix without seeking support.
 This type of issue mostly requires disabling or excluding assets from loading on your site.

-In some cases, it may need to turn off a function completely sitewide or only on the affected pages.
+In some cases, it may need to be turned off completely sitewide or only on the affected pages.

 For instance, let’s say you have a JavaScript web form on your site.
 Often, the JS delay or Load JS deferred options might interfere with loading the web form, blocking the script from being executed on the page.